nginx/unit-docs/source/howto/moin.rst

           }
       }

-   Assuming the config is saved as :file:`moin.json`:
+#.
+Upload the updated configuration.
+Assuming the config is saved as
+   :file:`moin.json`:

    .. code-block:: console

       # curl -X PUT --data-binary @moin.json --unix-socket \
              /var/run/control.unit.sock http://localhost/config

+   After a successful update, MoinMoin should be available on the listener’s IP address and port:

    .. image:: ../images/moin.png
       :width: 100%